pythonai211225-rgb/15.03.2026/hw.md

 -> 82.5
 ```

-Write a function that calculates the **average grade of all students**.
+Write a function that calculates the **average grade of all students**

 ```python
 def get_average_grade(grades: dict) -> float: